 They call it nostalgia.
 That trait we have of looking at the past through a prism that highlights fond memories and relegates flaws to the background.

-But if I look back at my first flat through that lens, all I can say is that it must have been horrific.
-Even after 20 years I struggle to think of anything good to say about it, other than I don’t live there any more.
+But if I look back through that lens at my first flat, all I can say is that it must have been horrific.
+Even after 20 years can’t think of anything good to say about it, other than I don’t live there any more.

 We rented privately in Edinburgh.
-The flat was in a decent part of town – a euphemistic way of explaining it was expensive.
+The flat was in a good part of town – a euphemistic way of saying it was expensive.
 It was no guarantee of quality.

-The walls were thin, the bedroom damp – wallpaper-peeling-off damp – and our neighbours could have been plucked out of a Rebus novel.
+The walls were thin, the bedroom damp (wallpaper-peeling-off damp) and our neighbours could have been in a Rebus novel.
 The guy upstairs regularly played his bongos in the early hours of the morning.
-Bad enough, but early on I discovered something even worse than a guy playing bongos at 2am.
-It’s a guy playing bongos at 2am very badly.
+Bad enough, though I learned there was something worse than hearing bongos at 2am.
+It was hearing bongos played badly at 2am.

-Our tenancy wasn’t helped by naïve mistakes we made signing the letting agreement.
+Our private rented tenancy wasn’t helped by naïve mistakes we made signing the letting agreement.
 We knew there was a building site next door.
 We just hadn’t considered its significance.
 Over the year of our tenancy – it felt longer – the thud of piledrivers jolted our nerves daily, weekends included.
-Our windows were frosted by a film of dusty sediment caused by brick dust.
+Our windows were frosted by a film of brick dust.
 Clean the windows one day and they’d mist over the next.

 It irks me now how unaware of our rights we were.
 Uncomplaining, we paid our rent on time every month.
-But we weren’t prepared for the humiliation when our tenancy ended.
-A big chunk of our deposit was kept back – to pay for window cleaning.
+But when our tenancy ended, a big chunk of our deposit was kept back – to pay for window cleaning.

 “The windows are dirty,” the letting agent said.